altruios/namshubettulpa/public/namshubettuple/interludes-2.md

 ~Through the whipping tongues he saw the link as he never had.~ ~From the outside.~
-~From a direction he could see points at once.~ ~Amoung the infintly dimenional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal surface in the link.~ "I saw how Alice made the serume"
+~From a direction he could see points at once.~
+~Among the infinitely dimensional plane he saw a spot He identified as Al-tok~ ~A dark growing withering fractal surface in the link.~ "I saw how Alice made the serum"
 ~The creature said.~
 "I understand it - it forced a human to have thoughts it couldn't otherwise have.
 Thoughts that have invited...
 that."
 ~Robert knew the sound of perfect disgust then.~
-"You shall create a serume to force this intruder to remove itself from my food."
+"You shall create a serum to force this intruder to remove itself from my food."
 *Robert shook his head.*
 "You want my sister, she was -"
 "And we have her."
 ~A divide opened in the creature~
-~A fleshy chasm - ending at the mouth attached to the tounge he was on~ *Robert was yanked across the creatures landscape.*
+~A fleshy chasm - ending at the mouth attached to the tongue he was on~ *Robert was yanked across the creatures landscape.*
 ~A forest of red-bubble-gum trees stretching into the sky~ ~A sky: ideas and connections shown brightly~
 ~A dark moon growing~
-~Mountains that were the creatures flesh came and went in a flash.~ *Suddenly they stopped - at a reeling tounge*
+~Mountains that were the creatures flesh came and went in a flash.~ *Suddenly they stopped - at a reeling tongue*
 ~At the end - being pulled toward him, was his sister~ "Robert?"
 ~He tried to wave.~
-*His arm just jerked on the tounge*
+*His arm just jerked on the tongue*
 "Hello..."
-"You will construct a serume of my design"
+"You will construct a serum of my design"
 ~The mouth commanded~
 "I will?"
 ~She sounded incredulous~
 "one of you - if not you - him, having what he needs from you."
-*She struggled against the tounge*
+*She struggled against the tongue*
 "Why should I help you."
 "It is your fault - your responsibility"
 ~She smiled at that, looking at Robert~
 "When have I ever taken responsibility."
 ~The eye scowled at her~
 "Your antics will not be tolerated."
-*The two tounges slammed together.*
+*The two tongues slammed together.*
-~Robert and Alice felt the impact into each other~ ~When the tounges parted there was only one~
+~Robert and Alice felt the impact into each other~ ~When the tongues parted there was only one~
 'what happened?'
 ~That wasn't his thought, the voice was wrong~ "Alice?"